Unconscious cognition: Artificially induced scotomas

 Vilayanur S. Ramachandran in his research proved that the unconscious brain not only screens certain data from the conscious brain, rendering visual data inaccurate, but also is responsible for filling in false data in place of missing data in certain circumstances.
 In his paper on "Perceptual filling in of artificially induced scotomas in human vision" he records the effect of the unconscious brain filling in the blind spots in the human visual field.

 Subliminal messages

-Subliminal messages also use the phenomenon of the unconscious brain processing messages faster than the conscious brain and also noticing data in a visual or auditory field that remain below the threshold of the conscious brain. come in various forms.
-They can be quick clips inserted within another video or barely perceptible text inscribed in a picture.
+Subliminal messages also use the phenomenon of the unconscious brain processing messages faster than the conscious brain and also noticing data in a visual or auditory field that remain below the threshold of the conscious brain.
+They come in various forms, e.g., a quick clip inserted within another video or barely perceptible text inscribed in a picture.

 These messages flutter on the edge of perception and are almost impossible to notice unless and until one's conscious brain is called to pay attention to these minute details.
 Modern day ads, posters and even shows and movies which are broadcast around the world use subliminal messages to unconsciously attract an individual or manipulate an individual to unconsciously like a product or a show.